 Students Celebrate Kansas Day In Salina

-Area students are celebrating Kansas statehood in Salina all this week.
+Over a thousand area students and teachers are celebrating Kansas statehood in Salina all this week.

-Hundreds of grade school children have been participating in special activities at the Smoky Hill Museum.
-The children have been learning what life was like for pioneers back in 1861, when Kansas became the 34th state.
-Activities include shelling corn, churning butter, packing a covered wagon, and playing some of the same games pioneer children played.
+Hundreds of grade school children are participating in special activities at the Smoky Hill Museum.
+The children, all third-graders, have been learning what life was like for pioneers back in 1861, when Kansas became the 34th state.
+Activities include shelling and grinding corn, packing a covered wagon, and playing some of the same games pioneer children played.